Afreen2302/Afreen2302/README.md

 ### About Me

 Welcome to my GitHub profile!
-I'm a dedicated and passionate student with a robust proficiency in Python, Java, and Data Structures.
+I'm a dedicated and passionate student with a robust proficiency in Python, Java, Data Structures, and MATLAB.
 My enthusiasm extends to areas like Digital Electronics, 5G Communication, and IoT, where I possess a solid foundation complemented by a keen interest in sensor technology.

 #### Professional Experience